-If you want to configure another sensor setting for the schedule mode, please click Profile to open the Profile of exposure settings page as shown below.
+If you want to configure another sensor setting for day/night/schedule mode, please click Profile to open the Profile of exposure settings page as shown below.

-Activated period: Select the period of time this profile setting will apply to.
-Please manually enter a range of time in a day, fune the Measurement window and Exposure control settings, and then cliack Save for the configuration to take effect.
+Activated period: Select the mode this profile to apply to: Day mode, Night mode, or Schedule mode.
+Please manually enter a range of time if you choose Schedule mode.
+Then check Save to take effect.

-Please follow the steps below to setup a profile:
+Please follow the steps below to set up a profile:

-- 1. Select Enable and apply this profile to. - 2.
-Select Day mode, night mode, or Schedule time by entering a range of time for this profile to apply to. - 3.
-Select the Measurement window setting. - Configure Exposure control settings in the following columns.
-Please refer to previous dicussions for detailed information. - 5.
+- 1. Select Enable this profile. - 2.
+Select the applicable mode: Day mode, Night mode, or Schedule mode.
+Please manually enter a range of time if you choose Schedule mode. - Configure Exposure control settings in the following columns.
+Please refer to previous dicussions for detailed information. - 4.
 Click Save to enable the setting and click Close to exit the page.